-How will you attach your AirTag to the item you wish to track?
+These accessories will go great with your Apple AirTags

-Best Accessories for AirTags iMore 2021
+Best accessories for AirTags iMore 2022

-You've got a shiny new AirTag (or several) to track your most precious items, so now you need some kind of AirTag accessory to actually secure the AirTag to the item.
+So you've got a shiny new AirTag (or several) to track your most precious items, and now you need some kind of AirTag accessory to actually secure the AirTag to the item.
 Apple offers some nice ones, of course.
 But you've got lots of other options besides Apple's offerings or just MacGyvering some kind of solution with duct tape.
 Here are some of the best accessories for AirTags.

-- Vegan leather: CYRILL AirTag Case with Key Ring
+- Simple: CYRILL AirTag Case with Key Ring

-- Apple simplicity: Apple Airtag Leather Key Ring
+- Apple simplicity: New Apple AirTag Leather Key Ring

-- Bargain four-pack: SZJCLTD (4 Pack) Soft Silicone Case Compatible with Apple AirTags

 - Value two-pack: ESR Tag Keychain Silicon Case